Comment on "Quantum transport with electronic relaxation in electrodes: Landauer-type formulas derived from the driven Liouville-von Neumann approach" [The Journal of Chemical Physics 153, 044103 (2020)]

 This is in contrast to the Landauer-type formulas, Eq.~(25) for the single site junction and Eq.~(31) for the two-site junction in Chiang and Hsu.
 Those formulas look like the Landauer formula, but what they call the transmission is not a proper transmission function (it limits to one as $\gamma \to 0$).
 This is evident by the fact that there are full and empty states in the reservoirs beyond the band edges ($E_\mathrm{min (max)}$ in their terminology), e.g., see the spectral density above.
 Thus, since the transmission function gives the probability of electrons at some energy to transverse the junction, what Chiang and Hsu call the transmission can not be transmission as it is undefined for the model in regions where there is a non-zero density of states in the reservoirs (i.e., full and empty states smeared to outside of the bandwidth).

-The Landauer correspondence is in many ways unsatisfying, as Chiang and Hsu's study of the two site model with destructive inference and other results~\cite{gruss_communication:_2017} attest.
+The Landauer correspondence is in many ways unsatisfying, as Chiang and Hsu's study of the two site model with destructive inference and other results~\cite{gruss_communication_2017} attest.
 It does not tell us how fast the result converges to the relaxation-free Landauer result.
 Additional results in Ref.~\onlinecite{gruss_landauers_2016} can help in that regard, although they do not provide the complete picture.
-There are Markovian and non-Markovian versions of relaxation, as noted above, with the latter having a proper Fermi level and where a Landauer formula {\em always} holds for non-interacting junctions (see Eq.~(3) in Ref.~\onlinecite{gruss_landauers_2016}), as does the Meir-Wingreen formula (see Eq.~(A25) in Ref.~\onlinecite{gruss_landauers_2016}).
+There are Markovian and non-Markovian versions of relaxation, as noted above, with the latter having a proper Fermi level (i.e., the fluctuation-dissipation theorem holds) and where a Landauer formula is {\em always} obeyed for non-interacting junctions (see Eq.~(3) in Ref.~\onlinecite{gruss_landauers_2016}), as does the Meir-Wingreen formula (see Eq.~(A25) in Ref.~\onlinecite{gruss_landauers_2016} or Ref.~\onlinecite{zwolak_analytic_2020}).
 The Markovian and non-Markovian Green's functions, specifically the lesser Green's function $g^<_k$, are identical except the latter already contains $f_{\ql(\qr)}(\omega)$ instead of $f_{\ql(\qr)}(\omega_k)$ (the retarded and advanced Green's functions are identical).
 Thus, before converging to the Landauer expression with zero relaxation, one has to at least have convergence to the non-Markovian non-zero relaxation Landauer formula, which is controlled solely by convergence of $g^<_k$.

 The integrated error in $g^<_k$, comparing Markovian and non-Markovian versions, with the one-norm of the difference is bounded by, see Eq.~(C3) in Ref.~\onlinecite{gruss_landauers_2016},

 where $\hbar$ is the reduced Planck's constant, $k_B$ is Boltzmann's constant, and $T$ is the temperature.
 In words, convergence is slow (slower than linear) regardless of temperature and $\gamma_k$ should be quite small.
 The dominant contribution -- and the place where mode density and relaxation are the most important -- is at the Fermi level, as it is there that the Fermi-Dirac distribution changes the most rapidly (with slope $-1/4 k_B T$).